Weekly lottery FAQs

 We take the security of your personal details extremely seriously and have measures in place to protect them.
-Read our supporter promise.
+Read our supporter promise(link is external).

 If you’ve chosen to support us with a gift or by playing our Weekly Lottery by Direct Debit, you will receive a letter from us confirming your details and notifying you of the amount and date your donation will reach us.

 If an error is made by the Stroke Association or your bank or building society, you are guaranteed a full and immediate refund from your branch of the amount paid.

 You can find out more about your rights under Direct Debit on the Direct Debit website.

 You can also cancel a Direct Debit at any time by writing to your bank or building society, or by emailing, calling or writing to:

 - Email: firstname.lastname@example.org

 If you haven't found your answer on this page, please get in touch.

 - Call our lottery hotline: 0370 050 1685.

 - Visit our site(link is external).